-King Protea – Protea cynaroides Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Common Name: King Protea Botanical Name: Protea cynaroides, pro-TEE-a sin-a-ROY-deez Decorative Life: 10-20 days.
+King Protea – Protea cynaroides Share this:Click to share on Pinterest (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window) Designed with love!
+Our Grower's Choice Subscription freshly picked and delivered to your door every month.
+Shop Now Common Name: King Protea Botanical Name: Protea cynaroides, pro-TEE-a sin-a-ROY-deez Decorative Life: 10-20 days.
 Flower Color: Pink, Red, White Availability: Year Round Family Roots: Member of the Proteaceae (protea family).
 Native to South Africa.
 Common relatives include Grevillea, Leucodendron, Leucospermum and Banksia.
 Personality: Numerous flowers in dome-shaped heads, 12 inches across, surrounded by stiff colored bracts, giving a crown-like appearance.
 Stems with leathery leaves, cut to various lengths.
 Plant is an evergreen shrub, classed as a dicotyledon.
 Flowers are not fragrant.
 Storage Specifics: 32-34 F, provide light during storage to prevent leaf blackening.
 Use fresh flower foods before storage also to reduce/prevent leaf blackening.
 Tidbits: Named after Proteus, a Greek sea god with the power of prophecy.
 The species name of cynaroides refers to the plant’s resemblance to artichoke whose Latin name is Cynara.
 In 1976, the King Protea (P. cynaroides) was designated the national flower of South Africa.
 Need very little care in the landscape.
 King types can grow as large as 3-4 feet tall with flowers 8-10 inches in diameter with white centers.
 Pink Ice is one of the most popular cultivars.
 Spectacular focal points in contemporary arrangements, the durable Protea will often bloom for several months.
 Suitable for drying.
 Leaves can turn black due to low light and especially due to lack of carbohydrate.
 Therefore, make sure a fresh flower food containing sugar is used.
-What's New - Find the newest in distinct floral designs from our collection of premium luxury flowers, plants and gifts for any occasion.